How to Establish Texas Domicile as an Expat

 Residency

 Residency generally refers to where you physically live.
 As an expat, your physical residence is abroad, but your legal domicile can be Texas.
+Because Texas has no income tax, no statutory residency or 183-day test attaches at the state level.
+The risk is the prior state, not Texas.

 Requirements to Establish Texas Domicile